Gray black chest orange chest

 - The drawings of the flans become very blurry.
 Often we see this defect on zebrafinch too schimel (long rolls).
 The length of the feather is very important in its choice of breeders.
 It is a flaw that is difficult to correct.

 - Back designs are missing or only orange.
-This is often the case on zebrafinch with a very grey colour.
+This is often the case on zebrafinch with a very grey color.
 This kind of bird usually does not have a good extension of cheeks.
-The same problem is encountered on black grey breast males of the «very» black colour.
+The same problem is encountered on black grey breast males of the «very» black color.
 Again, breeding selection will make a difference.
 The birth of this drawing is seen on split birds, male as well as female, it is easy to select in orange breast black.

 In the selection of breeders, many criteria are taken into account and obviously depend on the objectives of the breeder, the need to erase such or such defects.
 In my farming, these criteria have changed a lot over the past 15 years.
 What I noticed is that the size is much more difficult to obtain than the color and it is a permanent work because one should not be trapped by the length of the feathers: a zebrafinch schimel appears larger because of its voluminous plumage and it is the skeleton that will give a large bird.
 The best way to pay attention to it is to take the birds in hand and thus really realize the size of the bird.